cinemascience/cinemasci/cinemasci.md

-# Python modules for Cinema
+# Python modules for Cinema Database

-This includes instructions for the following packages and objects:

-- Cinema Database object
-- `viewers` package (viewing a cinema database)

 ## Creating new Cinema objects